 Head, Eye Genetics Unit

-Professor Robyn Jamieson MBBS (Hons) PhD FRACP (Paeds) Clinical Geneticist (HGSA), Eye Genetics Research Unit Head, Professor of Genomic Medicine, University of Sydney
+Professor Robyn Jamieson MBBS (Hons I) PhD FRACP (Paeds) Clinical Geneticist (HGSA), Eye Genetics Research Unit Head, Professor of Genomic Medicine, University of Sydney

 — leads the Eye Genetics Research Unit

-at CMRI, and heads Eye Genetics Clinics at The Children’s Hospital at Westmead and Westmead Adult Hospital.
-She is also Director of the Western Sydney Genetics Program, The Children’s Hospital at Westmead, and Head, Discipline of Genetic Medicine, University of Sydney.
+at CMRI, and heads the Eye Genetics Clinic at The Children’s Hospital at Westmead.
+She is also Head of the Western Sydney Genetics Program, The Children’s Hospital at Westmead, and Head, Speciality of Genomic Medicine, University of Sydney.

-She returned to Sydney to establish a research group in genetic and developmental disease, focusing on blinding conditions of the eye.
-Her research has translated into direct benefits to families through improved genetic information and tailored treatment options.
-Her research group has affiliations with The Children’s Hospital at Westmead and the Save Sight Institute, University of Sydney, with support from the Ophthalmic Research Institute of Australia, Retina Australia, the Rosemary Raymer Scholarship for Eye Genetics Research, and the National Health and Medical Research Council of Australia.
+Professor Jamieson returned to Sydney to establish a research program dedicated to understanding molecular mechanisms contributing to developmental eye disorders and genetic retinal diseases.
+Her research has successfully translated to availability of clinical genomic diagnostics in these conditions.
+Research studies also focussed on novel disease gene identification and understanding of disease mechanisms, to lead onto novel therapies to prevent vision loss.
+Her research unit has affiliations with The Children’s Hospital at Westmead and the Save Sight Institute, University of Sydney, with support from the Ophthalmic Research Institute of Australia, Cure Blindness Australia, the Rosemary Raymer Scholarship for Eye Genetics Research, and the National Health and Medical Research Council of Australia.